OpenDosimeter/OpenDosimeter/README.md

 <span style="color: red;">If we want this section, we should create a flow chart that explains how the device works</span>

 ## Hardware
 Our hardware has been designed using EasyEDA.
-The ``hardware`` folder contains all the files needed and instructions for odering the board.
-Additionally, if you prefer to order directly from the PCB manufacturer, you can download the gerber file also located in the (``hardware``)[https://github.com/OpenDosimeter/OpenDosimeter/tree/main/hardware] folder.
+The ``hardware`` directory contains all the files needed and instructions for odering the board.
+Additionally, if you prefer to order directly from the PCB manufacturer, you can download the gerber file also located in the ``hardware`` directory.
 ## Software
+The ``software`` directory has everything you need to program your device.
 ## Troubleshooting and FAQ

 ## Known Limitations